-- Supply replacement product or parts to repair, refinish, or replace the defective product at the manufacturer's option. - Refund up to the full ex-factory price of the defective products.
+Supply replacement product or parts to repair, refinish, or replace the defective product at the manufacturer's option.
+Refund up to the full purchase price of the defective products.

-S2022.1.4-1

 THIS WARRANTY IS EXCLUSIVE.
-It covers the repair or replacement of defective materials only and does not cover labor costs.
+It covers the repair or replacement of defective materials only and does not cover labor costs unless professionally installed by a certified flooring installer.
+Installation of the replacement products will be at the original purchaser's expense.
+If professionally installed, the manufacturer will pay the reasonable labor costs to perform the replacement or repair during the first five (5) years from the date of the original purchase.
+Any and all labor costs must be pre-approved by the manufacturer.
+In the event that the style installed in the home is no longer available, the manufacturer will replace the affected floor with another style of equal value.
 Under no circumstance will the value of a warranty claim exceed the original purchase price of the product.
 THE ABOVE DESCRIBED REMEDY IS THE ORIGINAL PURCHASER'S SOLE AND EXCLUSIVE REMEDY FOR CLAIM UNDER THIS LIMITED WARRANTY.